100 Notable alumni of

 -

-Louis Hutchinson Galbreath was American educator who specialized in training teachers and advocated educational psychology and scientific pedagogy.
+Louis Hutchinson Galbreath was an American educator who specialized in training teachers and advocated educational psychology and scientific pedagogy.
 A graduate of both Illinois State University and Cornell University, he had his career cut short when he died from typhoid fever.
 In 1896, while a professor at Illinois State, he became the second head football coach at the school.

 -